cloudtonero/terraform-beginner-bootcamp-2023/README.md

 if we want to automatically approve an apply we can provide the auto approve flag eg . **`terraform apply --auto-approve`**

+#### Terraform Destroy
+The terraform destroy(**`terraform destroy`**) command terminates resources managed by your Terraform project.
+This command is the inverse of terraform apply in that it terminates all the resources specified in your Terraform state.
+It does not destroy resources running elsewhere that are not managed by the current Terraform project.

+You can also use the --auto-approve to give permission to destroy. eg `terraform destroy --auto-approve`

 #### Terraform Lock Files

 **`.terraform.lock.hcl`**: terraform.lock.hcl file is designed to lock provider versions, not module versions.
 This is to ensure that every Terraform run uses the same provider versions, leading to consistent behavior.